Making the Most of Campus Resources – Trees First, Wood Next and Learning Along the Way

 Moderator: Rich Christianson, Editor & Publisher, Illinois Urban Wood

 November 20th 10:00 AM – 1:00 PM CST

-The UWN is partnering with the Arbor Day Foundation, the Urban Wood Academy, and Dovetail Partners to host the first ever national Urban Wood Network event on November 20, 2020 in conjunction with the Partners in Community Forestry Virtual Experience.
-This 3-hour event will feature experts from each link in the urban wood supply chain who will share how stories from across the county of how municipalities and businesses have overcome barriers to build successful urban wood programs and industry in local markets.
-Municipalities, arborists, sawyers, wood workers, retailers, advocates and agencies are invited to participate in this virtual event and to join together under a united voice to advance the urban wood movement.
+The UWN partnered with the Arbor Day Foundation, the Urban Wood Academy, and Dovetail Partners to host the first ever national Urban Wood Network event on November 20, 2020 in conjunction with the Partners in Community Forestry Virtual Experience.
+This 3-hour event featured experts from each link in the urban wood supply chain who shared stories from across the county of how municipalities and businesses have overcome barriers to build successful urban wood programs and industry in local markets.
+Municipalities, arborists, sawyers, wood workers, retailers, advocates and agencies are invited to view this virtual event and to join together under a united voice to advance the urban wood movement.

 Helping Municipalities Develop Urban Wood Management Programs

 December 15th 12:00 PM – 1:15 PM CST

 The Virginia Department of Forestry is leading the way in developing statewide guidance for municipal urban wood best practices and incorporating them into the full circle management of the urban forest.
 Learn about Virginia’s commitment to support an urban wood program on every level – from local arborists and makers to the municipalities that provide them wood.